festusmaithyakcau/alx-low_level_programming/README.md

 ## Acknowledgements :pray:

-All work contained in this project was completed as part of the curriculum for ALX School.
+All the work contained in this project repo was completed as part of the curriculum for ALX School.
 ALX School is a campus-based full-stack software engineering program that prepares students for careers in the tech industry using project-based peer learning.
 For more information, visit